Finding patterns of meaning: Reassessing Construal Clustering via Bipolar Class Analysis: Introduction

 We evaluate BCA's performance relative to existing CCMs using a large number of simulated datasets.
 The data is drawn from a data-generation process (DGP) that incorporates ordered choice and stochastic dependency (\cite{greene_2010, fisher_1997}).
 This DGP is designed to approximate how respondents translate their opinions into concrete survey answers.
 We see this as a valuable contribution to CCM evaluation, as previous simulation methods relied on shift-scale transformations of survey responses (see \cite{boutyline_2017, sotoudeh_dimaggio_2023}).
 The shift-scale approach entirely bypassed the modeling of respondents' thought processes and had certain technical shortcomings---for example, draws outside of the available options were truncated.
-To evaluate performance, we employ four different measures, including several well-established in the CCM and data analysis literature, along with an original measure of clustering performance, \textit{correlation dissimilarity} (CDIS), specifically designed for our DGP.
+To evaluate performance, we employ four different measures, including several well-established in the CCM and cluster analysis literature, along with an original measure of construal clustering performance, \textit{correlation dissimilarity} (CDIS).

 We show that BCA outperforms existing CCMs by conducting experiments that emulate construal structures in the empirical literature.
 We conduct two experiments.
 In the first experiment, we generate datasets that simulate the presence of two construals, based on our motivating example.
-BCA correctly estimates the number of construals in these synthetic datasets in $93\%$ of cases, while the second best method does so in $16\%$ of cases.
+BCA correctly estimates the number of construals in these synthetic datasets in $93\%$ of cases, while the rest of the methods miss in all cases.
 In this experiment, BCA's performance measures are one or two orders of magnitude better than those of existing CCMs.
 In the second experiment, we examine BCA's performance in data structures with between $2$ and $4$ construals---empirical studies mostly report numbers within this range.
 In this experiment, the gap between BCA and other CCMs narrows.
 Nevertheless, BCA performs best.
 We also reanalyze datasets that have been studied in empirical applications of CCMs.
 We find that BCA's results are substantially different from those of existing CCMs.